mytrile/jekyll.vim/README.markdown

 You may also want to ad a few mappings to stream line the behavior:

+    rake append_mappings

+... or by hand adding these lines into your vim config file

     map <Leader>jn  :JekyllPost<CR>
     map <Leader>jl  :JekyllList<CR>
     map <Leader>jc  :JekyllCommit<CR>